awesome-mixin-network/Developer_inteview/developer_interview_li_an_en_kelly.md

-Mixin Network has an active developer community, and we continue to interview these developers about their developing stories, hoping that their stories are helpful to others.
+Mixin Network has an active developer community, and we invite these developers to talk about their developing stories.
 This interviewee 's GitHub address is http://github.com/an-lee.

 Mixin: Could you introduce yourself?
 My name is An LI.
 Civil engineering background, I worked as a structural engineer in the architectural design institute for 5 years.
 I started studying Ruby last year (2017), a while after, I was switching my career to a programmer and joined an Internet startup.
 During my spare time, I'd like to create some personal projects., and the most recent one is PRSDigg.com.